Physics-50/Module-1/docs/syllabus.md

     + You can simply copy the URL of the item you wish to link to and paste it into your document.

 ## Data Sheets
 We would like you to get in the habit of using formulae in Google Sheets to make your intermediate calculations.
 This helps avoid mistakes and it’s easier to fix any mistakes later.
 Although we aren’t grading your data sheet or lab notebook, we will look at them occasionally when grading your checkpoints and/or ask to see them in office hours.
 If we see formulae in your data sheet, we can more effectively help you debug any problems.
+Your data sheet, coupled with the history feature of Google sheets, also serves as a time record of your work in the lab.
+Recording data elsewhere and then later pasting it into Google sheets is not acceptable.
+However, it is acceptable to collect data in one lab partners notebook and then copy it to the partner's notebook.
+If so you should include a note to the effect "this data was originally collect in **Name of Lab Partner**'s laboratory notebook and is reproduced here".

 # Collaboration
-We expect every student to perform the data analysis, miniquestions, checkpoints, and deliverables for themselves.
-If you would like to discuss with a classmate while doing measurements/analysis in parallel, we encourage that type of collaboration!
+You will collect data with a partner in the lab.
+We expect student to perform the data analysis, miniquestions, checkpoints, and deliverables for themselves.
+If you would like to discuss with your lab partner or another classmate while doing analysis in parallel, we encourage that type of collaboration!
 It will likely not save you any time, but often working through material together gives a better learning experience.
-Just remember that each of you needs to do your own measurements and analysis.
+Just remember that each of you needs to do your own analysis.

 # The Writing Center
 The Writing Center provides a welcoming virtual space for writers to get feedback on their composition projects, whether written, spoken or visual pieces.
 Writing Center Consultants are prepared to assist students in any discipline with any stage of the writing process, from developing an idea to polishing a final draft.
 Even the most accomplished writers benefit from seeking feedback at the Writing Center.
 You may schedule an online appointment through their website, https://www.hmc.edu/learning-programs/writing-center/